cep21/gotemplate/README.md

 2. Sign in with GitHub for [CircleCI](https://circleci.com) and [codecov](https://codecov.io).
 Afterwards, enable each for your repository.
 Direct links to enable look something like this for [codecov](https://codecov.io/gh/cep21/+) and [CircleCI](https://circleci.com/add-projects/gh/cep21), but for your user name.
 3. Rename cep21/gotemplate to your repository.
-There is a helper in the make file for this: `make setup_repo`.
+There is a makefile helper this, which expects an OWNER and REPO parameter.
+For example, if you were to setup the github repository github.com/example/athing you would run `make setup_repo OWNER=example REPO=athing`.
 4. Take out the parts of the README that don't make sense.
 Keep the sections you want.
 5. Push your repository and watch it build.